jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 # Control Flow

 Now that you have a solid understanding of the basic statements and expressions in JavaScript, it's time to look at some of the more complex statements.

 These statements allow you to implement *control flow* in your programs.

 You've already seen one way to do code branching (conditional expressions) and one way to repeat code (recursion), but these statements will give you the ability to have greater control over the flow of your programs.
+They're also more intuitive than conditional expressions and recursion for many programmers.

 ## Getting User Input